Ethics of artificial intelligence: AI welfare

 In 2020, professor Shimon Edelman noted that only a small portion of work in the rapidly growing field of AI ethics addressed the possibility of AIs experiencing suffering.
 This was despite credible theories having outlined possible ways by which AI systems may become conscious, such as the global workspace theory or the integrated information theory.
 Edelman notes one exception had been Thomas Metzinger, who in 2018 called for a global moratorium on further work that risked creating conscious AIs.
 The moratorium was to run to 2050 and could be either extended or repealed early, depending on progress in better understanding the risks and how to mitigate them.
 Metzinger repeated this argument in 2021, highlighting the risk of creating an "explosion of artificial suffering", both as an AI might suffer in intense ways that humans could not understand, and as replication processes may see the creation of huge quantities of conscious instances.
 Podcast host Dwarkesh Patel said he cared about making sure no "digital equivalent of factory farming" happens.
 In the ethics of uncertain sentience, the precautionary principle is often invoked.
+The philosopher Leonard Dung has argued along these lines that the possibility of AI suffering is serious enough to warrant precautionary measures now, rather than waiting for the question of AI sentience to be settled.

 Several labs have openly stated they are trying to create conscious AIs.
 There have been reports from those with close access to AIs not openly intended to be self aware, that consciousness may already have unintentionally emerged.
 These include OpenAI founder Ilya Sutskever in February 2022, when he wrote that today's large neural nets may be "slightly conscious".
 In November 2022, David Chalmers argued that it was unlikely current large language models like GPT-3 had experienced consciousness, but also that he considered there to be a serious possibility that large language models may become conscious in the future.
 Anthropic hired its first AI welfare researcher in 2024, and in 2025 started a "model welfare" research program that explores topics such as how to assess whether a model deserves moral consideration, potential "signs of distress", and "low-cost" interventions.

 According to Carl Shulman and Nick Bostrom, it may be possible to create machines that would be "superhumanly efficient at deriving well-being from resources", called "super-beneficiaries".
 One reason for this is that digital hardware could enable much faster information processing than biological brains, leading to a faster rate of subjective experience.
 These machines could also be engineered to feel intense and positive subjective experience, unaffected by the hedonic treadmill.
 Shulman and Bostrom caution that failing to appropriately consider the moral claims of digital minds could lead to a moral catastrophe, while uncritically prioritizing them over human interests could be detrimental to humanity.